marcelpetrick/DevNotes/BeenThereSeenThat/20230713_Kaggle_Munich/README.md

 * trained a feed-forward model on 100k samples: confidence 99%
 * reference: Investopedia - check this
 * his approach: never go above four layers
-* holding does not want to have models, which lack interpreteability
+* holding does not want to have models, which lack interpretability
 * he supersampled the imbalanced classes